Show/Hide Toolbars

 RETURN

-And run the example again.
-You will see that both functions are called.
-Before the save the path and name are not set properly, afterwards they are set to the values specified in the code
+If you then run the example again, you will see that both functions are called.
+Before the save, the path and name are not set properly, while afterwards, they are set to the values specified in the code

 Some versions of Excel do not support the WorkbookAfterSave event.
 In that case you will get a compile time error

-That is because these events are called on a separate thread.
+The reason is that these events are called on a separate threat.
 If you look at the Threads window in VS (Debug - Windows - Threads) you will see that: